ParanoydAndroid/Bloch-Sphere-Visualization/README.md

 2.)
 Create a project folder in an appropriate location

 3.)
-Create a python virtual env in your project folder
+Create a python virtual env in your project folder from your python27/python.exe

 4.)
 Activate your virtual environment